tinaj99/UFOs/README.md

 As illustrated below we can use the date to filter the results and see the sightings for a specific date.
 The snapshot below shows the results sorted by date (1/1/2010).

-Student Note: Seeing some issues with the filtering.
-Will resubmit after debugging further.

 ![](Resources/Filter-by-Date.PNG)

 ### Filter by City

 As illustrated below we can use the date to filter the results and see the sightings for a specific City.
-The snapshot below shows the results filtered by a specific city (Benton).
+The snapshot below shows the results filtered by a specific city.

 ![](Resources/Filter-by-City.PNG)

-Student Note: Seeing some issues with the filtering.
-Will resubmit after debugging further.

 ### Filter by State

 As illustrated below we can use the date to filter the results and see the sightings for a specific State.
-The snapshot below shows the results filtered by a specific State (ca).
+The snapshot below shows the results filtered by a specific State.

 ![](Resources/Filter-by-State.PNG)

-Student Note: Seeing some issues with the filtering.
-Will resubmit after debugging further.

 ### Filter by Country

 As illustrated below we can use the date to filter the results and see the sightings for a specific country.
-The snapshot below shows the results filtered by a specific country (us)
+The snapshot below shows the results filtered by a specific country.

 ![](Resources/Filter-by-Country.PNG)

-Student Note: Seeing some issues with the filtering.
-Will resubmit after debugging further.

 ### Filter by Shape

 As illustrated below we can use the date to filter the results and see the sightings for a specific country.
-The snapshot below shows the results filtered by a specific shape (circle)
+The snapshot below shows the results filtered by a specific shape.

 ![](Resources/Filter-by-Shape.PNG)

-Student Note: Seeing some issues with the filtering.
-Will resubmit after debugging further.

 ## Summary